Global Humanitarian Thematic Funding

 Allocation criteria

 The directors of the Public Partnerships Division, Programme Division and Office of Emergency Programmes endorse the proposals for GHTF allocation.
-The proposals are then reviewed and approved by the Deputy Director of Programmes.
+The proposals are then reviewed and approved by the Deputy Director of Humanitarian Action and Supply Operations.
 A set of clear criteria is used to allocate GHTF at all levels – country, regional, multi-regional and global.
 These criteria include:

 - Critical unmet needs for the most vulnerable children